uselesstechjunks/leetcode/docs/source/interviews/company/amzn.rst

 UX Layout:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. note::
-	* Segment 0: Icon image of a product
+	* Top: Icon image of a product
-	* Segment 1
+	* List: Each contains a Segment Title (usually split by a title-separator) and a set of images

-		* Mixture of categories
+		* Mixture of categories [4 or less product listsings per category block, scrollable row]
-		* Category specific
+		* Category specific [1 product listing at each row, scrollable row]
 		* Category specific
 	* Segment 2